subham59036/Create-A-Freelancing-Python-Webapp/README.md

 3. **Insert, update and delete orders through customised admin portal.**
 4. **Access payment data.**

+Before writting the code, make sure that the standard libraries are installed and upgraded.
+And make sure you have a database coonection.

+`pip instal --upgrade pip`

+`pip instal flask --upgrade`

+`pip instal flask_cors --upgrade`

+`pip instal mysql-connector-python --upgrade`

 Remember, this webapp ***assumes that you dont have any payment process API*** and hence is designed to crosscheck all payments physically.
 For more convinience, reffer to [Flask](https://flask.palletsprojects.com/en/3.0.x/) and [MySQL](https://dev.mysql.com/doc/) documentation.